French DALF C2

 When I've finished, what course can I do next?

-NOTE: we give the possibility to learners to repeat the whole course or part of the course, if they feel (in agreement with the tutor) that they need to study a while longer before taking the exams.
+NOTE: we give learners the possibility to repeat the whole course or part of the course if the tutor agrees that they need to study further before taking the exams.